AnatoliiKomisarenko/AnatoliiKomisarenko/README.md

 ### My name is Anatolii Komisarenko

-## I'm Middle Data Analyst in DNS Retail
+## I'm a Middle Data Analyst in DNS Retail

 * In the Sales Channel Development department, I work in data research.
 * My employment began in 2024.